How to make your house renovation energy efficient

 As well as an energy-efficient house renovation, the house design is contemporary and innovative.
 There are low household energy consumption and comfortable indoor air temperatures.
 Natural daylighting provide good lighting levels throughout the house.
 And a solar courtyard facing north offers a safe retreat.
 Not to mention the balcony and roof garden that enhance the quality of living in the house.
 The Clients said that,

 “downstairs rooms remain cool even after successive days more than 40 degrees” and that the “house is so well insulated that even on the coldest days only minimal intervention from the Hydronic heating system has been needed’.
 John, West St Kilda house

 The roof form takes shape as a sawtooth roof.
 Coupled with a sky window facing north to bring in warmth from the winter sun.
 And the light from the Sawtooth roofs provides soft diffuse southern daylighting to living areas.
 Also, they make north-facing roof platforms to support the photovoltaic array.

 Sustainable renovated heritage house and green architecture

-The intelligent design combines green architecture and innovation.
+Intelligent design combines green architecture and innovation.
 In a home that allows the residents a home life with high standards of luxury.
 While not compromising on their convictions for green living.
 In a time when people want to live with convenience and accessible technology.
 It becomes a challenge to cut down your ecological footprint on the environment.
-BP Architects uses their expertise in this field to design Sustainable homes as shown in the West St Kilda energy efficient house renovation.
+BP Architects uses its expertise to design Sustainable homes, as shown in the West St Kilda energy efficient house renovation.
 Sustainable homes that meet the needs and specific requirements of our clients.
-Not only are they environmentally friendly but they also speak of modern green architecture.
+Not only are they environmentally friendly, but they also speak of modern green architecture.